nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is the example usage scenario and how the `Bookmark` command behaves at each step.

 > :bulb: The command is using one-based indexing while the program stores and recognises the zero-based indexing.
-The following example will use one-based to be consistent with the command.
+The following example will use one-based to be consistent with the commands.

 **Step 1:** User inputs command `bookmark`,  the application then calls `Parser#getCommand()` and passes the command to it.